olsdavis/goelan/README.md

 Some parts of the code are inspired or taken from other never finished open source projects in Go.

+## Discord community server

+Join now the Discord server of the Goelan community: find help and resources, share and discuss, and follow Goelan's development with the entire community!
+Join the server by clicking on this [link](https://discord.gg/cpDDD7X).

 ## Pros & Cons

 - *Written in Go.* A trending open source language, which is fast and compiled; its main advantage is the "go routines": they are lightweight threads which can be ran by millions in parallel.
 This allows a high level of parallelism—which is, of course, well handled by Goelan!